Ironcolor shiner

-The ironcolor shiner (Alburnops chalybaeus) is a species of freshwater ray-finned fish from the family Cyprinidae, the minnows and carps.
+The ironcolor shiner (Alburnops chalybaeus) is a species of freshwater ray-finned fish from the family Leuciscidae, the shiners, daces and minnows.
 It is a widespread species in streams and rivers in eastern North America.

 Description

 The ironcolor shiner is a relatively small fish with a total length ranging from 45-65 mm.
 It has a yellowish back and sides with a well-defined black lateral stripe stretching from the caudal peduncle to the snout and there us some pigmentation on the chin and lips.
 It has a shorter snout than the width of its eye and the small mouth has a black palate.
 When breeding the males develop a bright orange stripe above their black lateral stripes as well as frequently having orange spots above and below the black spot on the caudal fin.
 The fins are almost unpigmented and lack any distinct markings but breeding males may develop orange coloration on the fins and over the body.
 Males also develop tiny tubercles around mouth, snout and the first few pectoral fin rays.
 The underside from the breast to the pectoral fin base has no scales.
 The lateral line has 31–36 cycloid scales which are rounded in shape.